You are here: Index — 2001 Kawasaki ZR750F

 Halfords Motorbike Engine Oil 10W-40 Part Synthetic 5L is formulated and manufactured to meet the performance and protection standards of leading brands.
 (Part synthetic high performance motorcycle engine oil – 4 Stroke).
 This product will meet the requirements of JASO MA.

 Note: This is what I am currently using in the UK as there are not many economic choices out there for oil.
 This oil was £19.19 on sale (20% off) which makes it the most expensive oil I’ve ever purchased (vs. Canada) but the lowest priced motorcycle oil I could find (UK).

-Motorcycle's Oil and Oil Fiter yourself
+How-To: Changing your Motorcycle’s Oil and Oil Fiter yourself

 Kelly’s Motorcycle Blue Book (motorcycle values)

 Engine Oil Filter Study